 He said the potential targets could include the transportation and energy sectors and facilities that are recognized symbols of the United States.

 Ashcroft also said intelligence from the Middle East pointed to possible suicide attacks on U.S. interests, but no targets were known.

-The State Department closed several embassies and consulates in Asia, the Middle East and Africa as a result of the intelligence.
+The State Department has closed several embassies and consulates in Asia, the Middle East and Africa as a result of the intelligence.
 (Full story)